Hakata-jpn/portfolio-site2/projects/soaring-skies.md

 ### In Depth

-Last December after the development of [SnackIndex](/projects/snackindex/), I was coming down from having my full schedule disappear from me overnight, and I'd always wanted to make a design for one of my favorite hobbies: the custom mechanical keyboard community.
-Initially this set required a lot of drafting to identify the style and type of keycaps I wanted, and there were a lot of drafts and revisions:
+I'd always wanted to make a design for one of my favorite hobbies: the custom mechanical keyboard community.
+Through lots of drafts and revisions, I began to develop a aviation-inspired design concept which would take over 2 years to see to completion.
+The keyboard caps had all of the characters/symbols/novelty keys aligned by hand, and were manufactured with a glossy coat to make the colors and feel stand out from the most common options within the mechanical keyboards hobby.

 ![image of initial KAM Soaring Skies keycaps, in different arrangements](/static/img/keyset-screenshot.jpg)

-The community's feedback was also critical in this project, and I employed 2 rounds of user surveys to get feedback and ensure that my project was kitted for as many users as possible.
+The community's feedback was also critical in this project, and I employed 2 rounds of user surveys to get feedback on the configuration of the product and ensure that my project was kitted for as many users as possible.
 When creating the Interest Check, my user survey had a few goals:

 #### User Survey Goals:
  - Are all of the keycap kits properly kitted for users?
 Are my Japanese keycap kits properly fitted for Japanese hobbyists?